 - Your salary and occupation

 - The services and benefits you prefer

-Consequently, older people with some health issues will need to pay relatively big compensation for insurance or won’t be considered at all.
+Consequently, older people with some health issues will need to pay relatively high compensation for insurance or won’t be considered at all.

-Private insurance with minimal coverage can be easier oranged than public because the second usually takes time to approve and it will require you to live permanently in Germany.
+Private insurance with minimal coverage can be arranged easier than public because the second usually takes time to approve and require you to live permanently in Germany.

-The Benefits of Private and Public Health Insurance in Germany:
+The benefits of private and public health insurance in Germany: